 Arson attempt on Cork petrol station quenched by garda

-Gardaí hope forensic tests will catch masked culprit caught on CCTV in Blarney
+Gardaí hope forensic tests will identify masked culprit caught on CCTV in Blarney

 Gardaí investigating an arson attempt at a 24-hour filling station in the middle of a busy tourist village are hoping forensic tests will help them catch the culprit.
 Gardaí are following a number of lines of inquiry.